-5.6 Proposed financial and implementation arrangements between the SE and the PO

-The SE will supervise the PO (SOSPPA) and its implementation partners.
+5.6 Proposed financial and implementation arrangements between the SE and the PO The SE will supervise the PO (SOSPPA) and its implementation partners.

 5.7 Present the overall project budget using the Tables A, B and C in Annex 1.
-Please respond in Annex 1 Do not include a table here.
+Please respond in Annex Please reference Annex 1.